Rebel forces arrive in South Darfur to protect people trapped in Nyala

 People in Nyala are living in catastrophic conditions, highlighted by the deteriorating health situation, waves of displacement, the interruption of communications, and the security vacuum.

-Lt Col Hussein Yagoub stressed that the force is neutral and came to provide security and protect the property and lives of citizens.
+Lt Col Hussein Yagoub stressed that the force is neutral and came to provide security and protect the property and lives of the population.
 “Citizens need to cooperate in maintaining the security and stability of the region,” he said.

 Minni Minawi, governor of the Darfur region, left El Fasher on Sunday to meet with federal government officials, humanitarian organisations, and political forces in Port Sudan, Red Sea state.